coachCindy/cindydk-6cf1b/content/pages/index.md

     features:
       - title: 1-1 Conversations
         subtitle: Unsure about your needs?
-        content: >-
+        content: >
-          I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers, case studies and product descriptions.
+          If you're not quite sure how much coaching you want or need - this is the place to start.
+We can always customize a deal that suits you and your goals.
 No job is too big or small!
         actions:
           - label: See Writing Samples
             url: /faq